dineshshetty/Android-InsecureBankv2/AndroLabServer/README.markdown

 Running the python server
 -----
+Make sure you have python2 installed.
 Change the current directory to the AndroLabServer folder

 	cd AndroLabServer